From Pain to Recovery

 Webber, L., Tijou, I., Zaman, Y., & Dunn, C. (2016).
 HeadStart Pilot of Mindfulness in Schools Project: The effect of MBSR on stress and wellbeing in teachers.
 MiSP Conference 2016: Mindfulness and Education Well-being and resilience for young people.
 London, 22nd January, 2016.

-In my free time I enjoy travel or watching travel documentaries, learning languages, mother nature, hiking outdoors, the gym, music, art and dancing – Argentine tango and historical dances from the Baroque and Regency periods with the Winchester Baroque Dancers and Duke of Wellington’s Dancers.
+In my free time I enjoy travel or watching travel documentaries, learning languages, mother nature, walking in nature, the gym (not really), music, art and dancing – Argentine tango and historical dances from the Baroque and Regency periods with the Winchester Baroque Dancers and Duke of Wellington’s Dancers.

 I am a Jane Austen superfan or Janeite and appeared in a BBC documentary (see below) commemorating 200 years of her death in 2017!
 I have twin nephews and a niece, who all started practising yoga while very young.